Why the Baltic States are afraid of Russia’s Kaliningrad Exclave

 Dr Hall added: “You have a lot of ships there and what’s necessary to defend them.”

-According to a report published by the Carnegie Endowment for Peace in December 2023, the exclave is home to an “awesome” arsenal of weapons, including “cruise-missiles, surface-to air missiles, and nukes.”
+According to a report published by the Carnegie Endowment for International Peace in December 2023, the exclave is home to an “awesome” arsenal of weapons, including “cruise-missiles, surface-to air missiles, and nukes.”

 But Lithuania’s blocking bridges suggests that the country is not only concerned about the threat of missiles but also a land invasion.